ECNU-SII/Continual-NExT/README.md

   Ensure to update the corresponding files and model paths in `deploy.sh`, `test_ans.py`, and `sim.py` to match your environment.

-This approach allows the service to run continuously in the background while you execute evaluation scripts in a separate terminal, ensuring non-blocking workflow execution.
+This approach allows the service to run continually in the background while you execute evaluation scripts in a separate terminal, ensuring non-blocking workflow execution.

 ### Distributed Training